windmill-labs/windmilldocs/docs/misc/9_guides/aggrid_table/index.md

 [exist more predefined cell components](https://www.ag-grid.com/javascript-data-grid/provided-cell-editors/#select-cell-editor) like this.

-Create a frontend script in JS with the following content:
+Create a [Frontend JavaScript](../../../apps/3_app-runnable-panel.mdx#frontend-scripts) with the following content:

 ```js
 return [